apache/royale-asjs/manualtests/UnitTests/src/README.txt

 to refresh the test builds simultaneously and compare results in the browser, including the ability to toggle between JS-Debug and JS-Release builds.
-While this is primarily intended for framework developers, it may be useful as a starting point for cross-compiled unit testing (during development only) in regular FlexJS projects.
+While this is primarily intended for framework developers, it may be useful as a starting point for cross-compiled unit testing (during development only) in regular Royale projects.

 FRAMEWORK DEVELOPER NOTES
 To add new tests, follow the examples inside the flexUnitTests package, and add any new Test